feathersjs/docs/api/authentication/client.md

 - `data {Object}` - of the format `{strategy [, ...otherProps]}`
   - `strategy {String}` - the name of the strategy to be used to authenticate.
 Required.
   - `...otherProps {Properties} ` vary depending on the chosen strategy.
-Above is an example of using the `jwt` strategy.
+Above is an example of using the `local` strategy.

 ## app.logout()

 Removes the access token from storage on the client.
-It also calls the `remove` method of the [authentication service](./sergvice.md).
+It also calls the `remove` method of the [authentication service](./service.md).

 ## app.get('authentication')

-`app.get('authentication') -> Promise` is a Promise that resolves with the current authentication result.
-For the most strategies this is the best place to get the currently authenticated user:
+`app.get('authentication') -> Promise` is a Promise that resolves with the current authentication information.
+For most strategies this is the best place to get the currently authenticated user:

 ```js
 const { user } = await app.get('authentication');